The Blue Ridge foothills of Surry County are rich in kayak and canoe waters.

-To facilitate more use of its waterways, Surry County has a detailed map of its four rivers that includes: access points, distances between access points, identification of which access points are developed and undeveloped, and areas where portage is required.
+To help paddlers enjoy our streams, Surry County offers a detailed Four Rivers Map that includes: access points, distances between access points, identification of which access points are developed and undeveloped, and areas where portage is required.

-Each river in Surry County has its unique advantages.
+Each river in Surry County has its unique characteristics.
 Here is a quick breakdown of what paddlers can expect with each waterway:

 For those in search of a great technical paddle with twists and turns, the Ararat River is a top choice.
 The river flows south from Patrick County, Va., and into the Surry County town of Mount Airy.
 There are three developed access points in Mount Airy.
 Although it starts in an urban environment, the river quick becomes rural and secluded south of Mount Airy and very technical as it flows near Pilot Mountain.